TOM ALBANESE, LSW

 | Download Bio

-Sara Loken leads the Community Shelter Board’s community relations, government relations and communication efforts.
-In this role, she works to build public awareness about CSB’s work to lead the community’s response to homelessness.
+Sara Loken leads Community Shelter Board’s community relations, government relations and communication efforts.
+In this role, she builds public awareness about CSB’s work to prevent and end homelessness.
 She engages a broad array of public and private stakeholders and participates in local, state and federal advocacy activities.
 Sara leads media relations efforts and crafts presentations, speeches and public testimony to advance CSB’s mission.

-Laura Matney coordinates donor partnerships and helps raise funds to support CSB’s impact: rebuilding the lives of people experiencing homelessness.
-Laura leads CSB’s individual and family giving programs and also works with companies to share how CSB is leading our community’s response to homelessness.
+Laura Matney coordinates donor partnerships and helps raise funds to support CSB’s impact: preventing and ending homelessness.
+Laura leads individual and family giving programs, manages the Wine Women & Shoes event, and also works with companies to share how CSB is leading our community’s response to homelessness.
 Prior to joining Community Shelter Board in 2012, Laura worked for the Franklin County Board of Commissioners.
+She attended Wittenberg University where she earned a bachelor’s degree in English.

-Erin Maus is the Program Manager at Community Shelter Board.
-She is responsible for the improvement and innovation of CSB provider programs and systems as well as the monitoring of CSB investments.
+Erin Maus is the System Manager at Community Shelter Board.
+She is responsible for the improvement and innovation of CSB partner agency programs and systems as well as the monitoring of CSB investments.
 Erin has worked with people experiencing homelessness in Columbus since 2001.
 She received her bachelor of social work from Wright State University and has been licensed with the State of Ohio Counselor, Social Worker, Marriage and Family Therapist Board since 2000.
 Erin joined the CSB team in 2010.

 Heather Notter manages the annual application for public federal funding on behalf of all homeless programs in Columbus and Franklin County.
 She staffs the Rebuilding Lives Funder Collaborative – a broad community stakeholder group that oversees the strategic plan to respond to homelessness.
 Heather also assists with the program review and certification process.
 She earned degrees in international relations from the College of William and Mary and the University of Chicago.
 Heather joined Community Shelter Board in 2015.